 Prior to your retirement, you will have received paperwork detailing your pension benefits, including the amount of pension which would be payable to your spouse in the event of your death.
 If you have any questions about this paperwork please contact us.

-We are unable to change your tax code unless HM Revenue & Customs tell us to do so.
-If you have any queries about your tax code or tax liability, please contact HM Revenue & Customs on 0300 200 3300 or Overseas +44 135 535 9022.
+We are unable to change your tax code unless HMRC tell us to do so.
+If you have any queries about your tax code or tax liability, please contact HMRC on 0300 200 3300 or Overseas +44 135 535 9022.